bugzmanov/nes_ebook/src/chapter_6_1.md

 VRAM mirroring is tightly coupled with the way NES implements scrolling of the viewport.
 We would spend enough time discussing this in the chapter about Scroll.
-For now, we can just codify mirroring behavior without really understanding why it's needed.
+For now, we can just codify mirroring behavior.

 NES uses 1 KiB of VRAM to represent a single screen state.
 Having 2 KiB of VRAM onboard means that NES can keep a state of 2 screens.

-On the PPU memory map, the range ***[0x2000...0x3F00]*** is reserved for Nametable (screens state), which is 4 KiB of mem space.
-And two "additional" screens have to be mapped to existing ones.
+On the PPU memory map, the range ***[0x2000...0x3F00]*** is reserved for Nametables (screens states)- 4 KiB of addressable space.
+Two "additional" screens have to be mapped to existing ones.
-The way they are mapped is dependent on the mirroring type, specified by a game (in iNES cartridge ROM this information is stored in header)
+The way they are mapped depends on the mirroring type, specified by a game (iNES files have this info in the header)

 <div style="text-align:center"><img src="./images/ch6.1/image_5_mirroring.png" width="60%"/></div>

-For example, in *horizontal Mirroring*:
+For example, for *Horizontal Mirroring*:
 * Address spaces **[0x2000 ..
 0x2400]** and **[0x2400 ..
 0x2800]** should be mapped to the first 1 KiB of VRAM.
 * Address spaces **[0x2800 ..
 0x2C00]** and **[0x2C00 ..
 0x3F00]** should be mapped to the second 1 KiB of VRAM.